credential-handler/chapi.io/developers/wallets/exchanges.md

 > the issuance, verification, transmission, or presentation of verifiable
 > credentials.

-A Web Wallet may receive an Exchange URL through CHAPI, by reading a QR code, or via some other user initiated transmission.
+A VC API workflow interaction begins with _either_ a CHAPI event or an interaction URL via a QR code (or similar user initiated transfer experience).

-CHAPI will provide a complete protocols object similar to the following:
+The CHAPI event will provide a complete protocols object similar to the
+following:
 ```json
 {
   "protocols": {